Spoiler-Free Review of “Black Phone 2” in Theaters: A Chilling Sequel

 I’m in!!!

-I hope you enjoyed the review and feel free to post your own thoughts and theories on It Lives Inside in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on The Conjuring: Last Rites in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,